philrawlings/NFoundation/src/NFoundation.Photino.NET.Extensions/README.md

 - **Path Resolution**: Always loads from source directory (not bin/output) to ensure hot reload works properly
 - **Multi-Window Support**: Multiple windows can watch the same directory efficiently using shared file watchers
 - **URL Support**: Also works with development servers while still monitoring local files
+- **Automatic Cleanup**: File watchers are reference-counted and automatically disposed when the last window using them is closed or garbage collected

 #### Supported Scenarios